HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

   - [ ] Code changes are deployed using the CI/CD pipeline set up in [the Back-end CI/CD milestone](https://github.com/HHS/grants-equity/issues/57)
   - [ ] DB migrations are automatically configured through scripts that enable upgrading/downgrading database quickly and easily (e.g., by using Alembic https://github.com/sqlalchemy/alembic)
   - [ ] The API has been load tested using the framework established in the [Peformance Testing Framework milestone](https://github.com/HHS/grants-equity/issues/69) to ensure that it remains performant under heavy user traffic
-  - [ ] Logging/monitoring is configured, and it both records the metrics defined below and alerts the development team when the API is down per the [API Logging & Monitoring milestone](https://github.com/HHS/grants-equity/issues/370)
+  - [ ] Logging/monitoring is configured, and it both records the metrics defined below and alerts the development team when the API is down or other key monitoring thresholds are met (e.g. frequency of 4xx requests, response times, etc.) per the [API Logging & Monitoring milestone](https://github.com/HHS/grants-equity/issues/370)
   - [ ] An incident response protocol is in place and the on-call team have followed that protocol in at least one training or simulation per the [Incident Response milestone](https://github.com/HHS/grants-equity/issues/373)
   - [ ] The `api.grants.gov` sub-domain has been secured for future deployment of the API and we've contacted the teams working on the existing service (if any) that is currently accessed through this sub-domain
 - [ ] The following developer experience (DX) requirements are satisfied: